mattrobenolt/mattrobenolt.github.com/_posts/2012-09-28-american-express-ios6-passbook-security-flaw.md

 The link that Amex posted is just a form, that asks simply for first name, last name, email address, credit card number, and CID.
 All information that anyone who has ever touched my physical card had access to.

 You enter in the information, and you're giving a `.pkpass` file, which is really just a fancy name for a `zip` file.
-Extract it, and inside you'll fine a `pass.json` file, which looks something like this:
+Extract it, and inside you'll find a `pass.json` file, which looks something like this:

 {% highlight javascript %}
 {